imagineLife/big-site/content/node/event-emitter.md

 // kick off the logic here!
 dataHandler.emit('cleanUp', [1,'apple',null,undefined,321])
 ```
+The parts of the events module to start with -
+- `EventEmitter`: the heart of the consumable event module
+- `on`: creating event "handlers"
+- `emit`: calling an event by name

+The primary goals that this doc will cover are to
+- create an Event-Managing object that
+  - registers events, within a program, to "listen" for other parts of the program to emit the same event
+  - emit events, by name, with data passed along, to trigger the event listener to respond

 ## An Overview of the Events Module
 There is a core node module called `events` which is the source for making events.
 This module includes a few parts: